leg0ushque/movies-roulette-app/materials/hw.md

 A name of currently selected genre.
 Use the name to identify which button to highlight.\
 A "onSelect" callback property.
 Call the callback function when the user clicks on any genre button.
 Pass respective genre name to the callback arguments.

+Additional acceptance criterias:
+- the selected genre must be highlighted

 **Q&A**
 - React components-based approach.
 - JSX